Customer reviews on Tripadvisor

-Your adventure day starts when we pick you up at the arranged time.
-Depending on the option you chose on booking, we pick you up in Reykjavik or from Skjól Campground, located not so far away from the famous Gullfoss Waterfall.
-Then we'll head up to Langjökull Glacier, Iceland’s second largest glacier, in the Icelandic Highlands in our super truck.
+Your adventurous day starts when we pick you up at the arranged place and time.
+Depending on your booking option, we will pick you up in Reykjavik or Skjól Campground, located not so far away from the famous Gullfoss Waterfall.
+Then we'll head up to Langjökull Glacier, Iceland's second largest glacier, in the Icelandic Highlands in our Super Truck.
 On a clear day, the views are incredible.
-You will be able to see Eiríksjökull Glacier (the highest mountain in west Iceland), Hofsjökull Glacier and the Kerlingafjöll Mountains.
+You will be able to see Eiríksjökull Glacier (the highest mountain in west Iceland), Hofsjökull Glacier, and the Kerlingafjöll Mountains.

-Before winter comes our glacier guides begin their exciting search for the new Langjökull Ice Cave.
-All ice caves are really special but some are more special than others!
-This year our Langjökull Ice Cave is a totally spellbinding stunner - we can absolutely promise you that this is the best ice cave yet.
-Remember, this is 'The White Glacier', well, our Ice Cave displays the most amazing bright jewel blue ice imaginable.
-The ice-ceiling above you resembles a brilliant blue river, the ice is so exceptionally translucent, it seems as though you are surrounded by pure blue-hued quartz crystal jewels.
-The ice around this 'blue river´ is white, bearing very unusual subtle gray 'zebra striping', formed from the ash layers of various volcanic eruptions.
+As winter covers the ground, our glacier guides begin their exciting search for the new ice caves in Langjökull Glacier.
+All ice caves are exceptional, but some are more special than others!
+This year the Langjökull Ice Cave is an absolute stunner – we can promise you that this is the best ice cave yet.
+Since Langjokull is nicknamed 'The White Glacier,' its ice cave displays the most amazing bright jewel blue ice imaginable.
+The ice is so exceptionally translucent that it seems as though pure blue-hued quartz crystal jewels surround you.
+The ice around this 'blue river' is white, bearing very unusual subtle gray 'zebra striping,' formed from the ash layers of various volcanic eruptions.
 You get about 15 minutes to explore and photograph the cave and to enjoy the rare and precious crystalline blue beauty of this amazing natural ice cavern.

-Outside, your trusty snowmobile is waiting, ready to skim you across Langjökull to our Snowmobile Base Camp.
-We drop you back to Skjól Campground.
+Outside the cave, your trusty snowmobile is waiting, ready to skim you across Langjökull to our Snowmobile Base Camp.
+After a one-hour tour, we will drop you back at Skjól Campground.

-The Glacier Snowmobiling and Ice cave tour from Skjól Campground is a really great way to experience all that Icelandic glaciers can offer.
+The Glacier Snowmobiling and Ice Cave tour from Skjól Campground is a great way to experience the best that Icelandic glaciers can offer.

 Two people ride each snowmobile.
-If you are on your own or you wish to ride solo you need to book this and pay an upgrade.
+If you are on your own or wish to ride solo, you need to book this and pay for an upgrade.
 All snowmobile drivers need to bring a valid Driving License.
-The price of the tour is for one person when sharing a two-person...)
+The price of the tour is for one person when sharing a two-perso...)

 Two people ride each snowmobile.
-If you are on your own or you wish to ride solo you need to book this and pay an upgrade.
+If you are on your own or wish to ride solo, you need to book this and pay for an upgrade.
 All snowmobile drivers need to bring a valid Driving License.

-If you wish to have a solo snowmobile but do not have a valid drivers license then you can book an extra guide to operate your snowmobile for an additional 40.000 ISK.
-Please contact our sales desk for further information and booking.
+If you wish to have a solo snowmobile but do not have a valid driver's license, then you can book an extra guide to operate your snowmobile for an additional 40.000 ISK.
+Don't hesitate to contact our sales desk for further information and booking.